hazelcast/quarkus-hazelcast-client/README.md

 All of them mirror standard Hazelcast Client configuration options.

 If you need more, use a standard `hazelcast-client.yml/hazelcast-client.xml`-based configuration (described below) or wire-up your own `HazelcastInstance` bean.
+Keep in mind that you will still be able to benefit from GraalVM compatibility!

 ### Configuration Files